Frome: Rise and fall of the cloth trade

 The manufacture of woollen cloth was established as the town's principal industry in the 15th century.
 In 1542 during one of his itineraries to observe historic English and Welsh landscapes, Leland described Frome as a town that "hathe a metley good market" and "dyvers fayre stone howsys in the towne that stand y the moste by clothinge".
 He went on to mention what seems to be Spring Gardens where the Mells River meets the River Frome: clothiers' buildings and fulling mills: "I cam to a botome, where an other broke ran in to Frome.
 And in this botome dwell certayne good clothiuars havynge fayre howsys and tukkynge myles."
 Frome remained the only Somerset town in which this staple industry flourished.

 By the end of 1500s, the population was around 3,000.
 The trade declined but then revived again as various clothiers changed their products and expanded their business.
 The population doubled in size by the mid-1600s, though wages remained low for both weavers and spinners.
 From 1665 to 1725 further major expansion occurred, including the building of a new artisans' suburb, now known as the Trinity area, one of the earliest purpose built industrial housing in the country.
 The River provided power for a range of mills along its length, dyewood grinding, fulling, dyeing: 10 or more within 2 km of the town.
-Families of clothiers gradually came to be the principal landowners in the town, with the manor of Frome itself finally passing into the ownership of a cloth merchant in 1714.
+In the mid-1720s, Daniel Defoe estimated that "Frome is now reckoned to have more people in it, than the city of Bath, and some say, than even Salisbury itself...... likely to be one of the greatest and wealthiest inland towns in England".